How I Manage My Family’s Finances: A YNAB Review

 Planning for the future.
 YNAB allows me to project my cash flow into the future.
 I have officially abandoned my cash flow projections in Excel for both my family AND my small business.
 I handle them both within YNAB.
 Some small businesses have abandoned Quickbooks all together and use YNAB as their complete accounting solution.

 Makes saving easy.
 Setting aside a little bit of money each month for expected, but non-routine expenses is a cornerstone to living a debt-free life.
 YNAB expects you to do this and makes it easy to account and track your money toward various purposes.
 (This is my most favorite thing about the software, by far!)
+This works well combined with the free Capital One 360 savings account I use for our emergency fund as well as savings for non-routine expenses.

 Helps you avoid future debt.
 Once you get fully set up in YNAB you won’t spend according to your bank account balance.
 Instead, you’ll live by the “available to budget” number within You Need a Budget.
 Money is no longer “available to budget” once you’ve designated its purpose, even if you’ve not yet spent it.
 It makes saving easy, which is a restatement of point #3, but important enough to be repeated.